Stina Brown she/her

-She orients her work around soul-purpose led projects, that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
+I orient my work around soul-purpose led projects that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
 What is our relationship with this Earth, now and going forward?”
-Her role may involve designing and leading transformative processes for groups and individuals: strategic planning, leadership retreats, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
+My role may involve designing and leading transformative processes for groups and individuals: leadership retreats, strategic planning, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
 Projects often focus on culture creation, wellbeing and equity in many forms.
-Clients willing to go deep, reach high and move forward, engage Stina.
+Clients willing to go deep, reach high and move forward, enjoy working hand in hand with me.

 Client experience of a 3 day strategic issue gathering, Summer 2019: